nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

-Duke will list all tasks in the task list.
+Duke will list all duke.tasks in the task list.

 ```
  1. [T][ ] paynow money to friend